About P2P VPS

 Golem and Dfinity are two edge-computing projects in the crypto space with venture capital investment.
 However, both companies focus on high-end computing, with targeted use cases such as the modeling of protein folding and CGI graphic rendering.
 In contrast, P2P VPS focuses on general purpose computing and internet services.
 Targeted use cases are blog hosting, ecommerce, and web apps.
 In short, the typical internet.

 All three companies also use a staking system.
-To build upon the model example in figure 1, server owners (red squares) are required to stake some amount of cryptocurrency for a long durations, such as three months or longer.
+To build upon the model example in figure 1, server owners (black squares) are required to stake some amount of cryptocurrency for a long duration, such as three months or longer.
 If they fail to fulfill their contract, server owners risk losing their stake.
 In the meantime, those assets are locked and illiquid.
 This model prices out all but industrial players.

 In contrast, P2P VPS uses a rich API which allows renters to filter the marketplace by metrics such as uptime, network speed, geographical location, and hardware specs.
 There is room in the market for every computing device on the network, from powerful supercomputers to IoT devices, from high uptime to low.
 Market dynamics are free to dictate the ‘right’ price, and everyone has a chance to compete for niche markets.